Why are my tomatoes turning black?

 - Try adding calcium to the soil and til in, using lime or gypsum, before planting the plants in the ground or containers.
 These can also be added (top-dress and light raking) once Blossom End Rot shows up on the fruit, to help correct future fruit from being affected.
 (Calcium Nitrate, Water-soluble lime, hydrated lime, very fine lime become available quickest of the lime – apply early).
 It may not help if other factors are involved.

 - Establish good soil moisture by increasing timely waterings.
 Apply mulch to tomatoes to retain soil moisture will help.

 - Do not overfeed the plants, in particular with high nitrogen fertilizer.
-Excessive growth, stimulated by the high Nitrogen, increases foliage production, which increases the need for water and calcium to the leaves, and results in the lack of moisture and calcium to the fruits.
+Excessive growth, stimulated by the high Nitrogen, increases foliage production, which increases the need for water and calcium to the leaves, and results in the lack of moisture and calcium.
 Use an all-purpose garden food, which is lower in N and higher in Potassium and phosphorus, as well as other needed nutrients, including Calcium.

 - Check pH levels. –